zem-salah/sauce-demo-selenium-ui-tests/README.md

 a whole page.
 For example, product page is composed of 2 headers, a main content and a footer.

-`data`: contain classes that will be used to get test datas throught a friendly API
+`data`: contain classes that will be used to get test datas through a friendly API

 `features`: specific to behave framework.
 Contains .feature files with